By Charles Morgan and Hubert Walker for CoinWeek ….

 Never mind coins for a moment.
-The very "Cradle of Western Civilization" and the "Birthplace of Democracy"--the city of Athens--is named for the next woman on our list: Athena, the Ancient Greek goddess of wisdom, war, olives and weaving.
+The very “Cradle of Western Civilization” and the “Birthplace of Democracy”–the city of Athens–is named for the next woman on our list: Athena, the Ancient Greek goddess of wisdom, war, olives and weaving.

 Like Mary, she, too, was a virgin.

-Her worship predates the arrival of the Indo-Europeans in the Balkan Peninsula, which means Athena is older than what we casually understand as Greek culture - with some, like the late Martin Bernal, reminding us of her possible roots in Africa and the Middle East.
-This is actually important, since Ancient Greece (the time and place that made the coins) had a considerably easier time acknowledging the influence of foreign, non-European (and non-white) cultures on their own society than Westerners of the 18th and 19th centuries did.
+Her worship predates the arrival of the Indo-Europeans in the Balkan Peninsula, which means Athena is older than what we casually understand as Greek culture – with some, like the late Martin Bernal, reminding us of her possible roots in Africa and the Middle East.
+This is important because Ancient Greece (the time and place that made the coins) had a considerably easier time acknowledging the influence of foreign, non-European (and non-white) cultures on their own society than Westerners of the 18th and 19th centuries did.

-Which should not come as a surprise (shouldn't) to scholars of myth, who, besides seeing too many similarities between the world's stories and beliefs to think of either culture or mythology as discreet, self-sufficient and original, also know that within one culture the stories change as the times and the needs of the people change.
+Which should not come as a surprise (shouldn’t) to scholars of myth, who, besides seeing too many similarities between the world’s stories and beliefs to think of either culture or mythology as discreet, self-sufficient, and original, also know that within one culture the stories change as the times and the needs of the people change.

-In other words, the biography of a god or goddess isn't such a simple thing.
-But the "classic" story of Athena is as follows:
+In other words, the biography of a god or goddess isn’t such a simple thing.
+But the classic story of Athena is as follows:

 Metis, the goddess of prudence, was the counsellor and first wife of Zeus.
 As luck would have it, she was with child.
 Unfortunately, her mother-in-law the Earth itself (Gaea) prophesied to Zeus that if Metis had a son that this son would one day overthrow him.